soapdog/patchwork/README.md

+# Poncho Wonky

+Poncho Wonky is a new release of Patchwork.
+While v3.18.1 was supposed to be the last release but I have a computer and I can't be stopped.

+So, I decided to resume working on Patchwork on my own.
+I am worse developer than all the other clever hands that touched this code, but I can still get things working, hence here we are.

+## Version History for Poncho Wonky:

+### v4.0.0

+Very first tagged release, this should keep all the bugs from Patchwork v3.18.1 cosy in their new home.
+The objective of this release is to get Patchwork to build and run with a current Electron, NodeJS, and Electron-Builder release.

+It required some changes to the codebase but very minimal ones.
+Mostly API changes.

+Electron became a lot more strict since version 11 regarding executing NodeJS code in its own processes.
+Due to Patchwork stack relying heavily on that, I had to enable `nodeIntegration` and disable `contextIsolation` in Electron windows or it simply wouldn't run.
+Reworking Patchwork code to be able to run without those flags is beyond what I'm willing to do atm.
+Also be aware that all Patchwork versions had `nodeIntegration` set to true, so that flag is not a new thing, it is just not how most Electron-based projects like to work.

+Besides that I had to disable ASAR which is Chromium/Electron thingy to package the webapp as a single archive.
+I couldn't get `electron-builder` to generate a working archive.
+I double checked ManyVerse and it is also disabling ASAR.

+---

+Last Patchwork readme below...

 # :warning: **Patchwork v3.18.1 was the last release!** :warning:

 This release is meant to tide us over so that other clients can take it from here.